Consumer Information

 • Written Agreements - Any written agreements for shared instruction with other institutions are disclosed on this page.

-• Textbook and Materials Cost - A complete listing of all textbooks, tools, supplies, and materials required for all courses, including ISBN numbers. part numbers, etc. is available in the [Admissions Office].
+• Textbook and Materials Cost - A complete listing of all textbooks, tools, supplies, and materials required for all courses, including ISBN numbers. part numbers, etc. is available in the Admissions Office.

-• Privacy Policy (FERPA, GLBA) - This policy combines the FERPA policy with the requirements of the Gramm-Leach- Bliley Act (GLBA) to form a compliant “privacy policy” for maintaining the security of our students' personal information.
+• Privacy Policy (FERPA, GLBA) - This policy combines the FERPA policy with the requirements of the Gramm-Leach-Bliley Act (GLBA) to form a compliant “privacy policy” for maintaining the security of our students' personal information.

 • Services Available to Students with Disabilities - Charles and Sue's School of Hair Design discloses the services available to students and other individuals with disabilities on the school's website.

-• Title IX (non-discrimination) - The Institution has a Title IX policy and discloses the procedures by which a student or employee may pursue a remedy for perceived discrimination or harassment, including discrimination or harassment of a sexual or gender-based nature.
+• Title IX Policy - The Institution has a Title IX policy and discloses the procedures by which a student or employee may pursue a remedy for perceived discrimination or harassment, including discrimination or harassment of a sexual or gender-based nature.

 • Student Right to Know Data - The most recent graduation (completion) rate data is published on the College Navigator website.
 The school has no athletics data to report.